trey-rosius/event_driven_cdk/README.md

 ```

 ### Step Functions Resources
-In this tutorial, we won't be looking at how to create a step functions workflow from scratch.
+We won't be looking at how to create a step functions workflow from scratch.
 I'll assume you at least have a basic understanding of the service.

 If you don't, don't worry.
 I've written a couple of articles to get you up and running in no time.